alexwlchan/backup_tumblr/README.md

     ![](api_registration.png)

     You can leave any non-starred fields blank.
+    Unless you have a _lot_ of posts (20k or more), you shouldn't need to ask for a rate limit removal.

     Once you've registered, you'll have a new entry in the list of applications.
     You need the **OAuth Consumer Key**: